| |

 philosophy affirms reason, uses concepts to eliminate

-labeling itself.
+labeling inherent existence itself.
 This is like approaching enlightenment from "the outside",

 Consequence School